elxecutor/Text-2-Beluga/NOTES.md

 ----------------------------------------------------

 # (TRY) TODO
+- Edited messages?
+- how do i use : in the messages?
-- ability to add background music
+- ability to add background music?
+Been thinking using eternal editors to add
 - AI powered chat script creator
 - support for links (URLs)
 - Text2Beluga discord bot